peterhry/peterhrynkow.com/_posts/2017-10-01-a-functional-refactor.markdown

 In this post I’m going to show you some lessons I’ve learned and how to write JavaScript in a more functional style.

 ### Leverage Pure functions
 A pure function is a function which given the same input will always return the same output and has no observable side effect.

+There are [plenty of reasons](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch3.html#the-case-for-purity) to write pure functions, but in my opinion, the biggest advantage is that they‘re easier to reason about.
+The input, logic, and output are entirely self-contained.
 Let’s look at some _impure_ functions and see how we can rewrite them to be pure.

-Let’s start with an easy one.
+We’ll start with an easy one.
 This function is impure because it accesses the variable `prefix` outside of its scope.
 The return value of a pure function should be determined only by its input values.
 Notice how we are able to affect the return value of `greet` by changing the global `prefix`.

 ```js
 let prefix = 'Hello';